EileenGrady/us-industrial-pollution/README.md

 ### D. Thematic representation

 As this is a storytelling map format that will guide the user through several 'scenes', there will be several thematic representations.
-The primary data sources used are Superfund sites and TRI reporting facilities.
-These will both be represented as points throughout the storytelling map.
-As the narrative develops, additional data will be brought in to contextualize the sites.
+The primary data sources used are Superfund sites and TRI reporting facilities, and are both represented as points throughout the storytelling map Superfund sites are represented as nominal points using a qualitative color scheme, and TRI facilities are represented both as nominal points using a single color show general distribution, and then as quantitative ratio points (graduated circles) using qualitative colors.

+As the narrative develops, additional line and polygon data is brought in to contextualize the sites.

 ### E. User interaction

-The user interaction will be a fairly simple scrolling interface.
-As the user scrolls through panels of descriptive narrative on the left side, the map will move to the relevant location and bring in additional layers that help visualize the narrative.
+The user interaction is a fairly simple scrolling interface.
+As the user scrolls through panels of descriptive narrative on the left side, the map moves to the relevant location and brings in additional layers to visualize the narrative.
+Legends are included in the scrolling narrative panels to provide visual continuity between these panels and the map.

+There are two opportunities for the user to interact more deeply with the map, (1) a time slider allows the user to explore changes in the total amount of toxic chemicals released over time, and (2) a dropdown menu allows the user to explore spatial relationships between TRI facilities and their parent company.
+Both of these UI elements are placed on a scrolling narrative panel and are clearly marked for the user.

 ### F. Aesthetics and design considerations

-I imagine this mapping project to be relatively clean and simple.
-It will be a dark basemap with data symbolized in colors that almost seem to glow.
+This mapping project really embraces the 'storytelling' aspect of a storytelling map.
+Data is presented in two main 'chapters', preceded by an introduction page and followed by an epilogue.
+The map fades to black to emphasize the start of each section.
+I used a dark basemap motif and brighter colors to symbolize the data.
+Given the nature of the topic, I aimed for a clean and moden design that did not come across as too friendly or whimsical.

 ## III.
 Conclusion